 We also used a cardboard box.
-If you got a lot of Amazon boxes, a 1A5 size works well.
-You want to be able to cover at least 1/2 of the display, but need to have the UV unit 4-5″ away from the display.
+If you have a lot of Amazon boxes, a 1A5 size works well.
+You want to be able to cover at least 1/2 of the display but need to have the UV unit 4-5″ away from the display.
 Here’s the crude box we made with the UV light and masking tape.

 We also applied some 2″ wide metallic tape to the insides of the box, but it likely isn’t necessary and it unclear if it really helps.

 First, turn off the climate control from the display.